 Don’t worry: after a week or so in Thailand, you’ll find yourself reflexively saying khrap or kha without even realizing!

 The default way to say hello in Thai is with a friendly sawasdee khrap (if you are male) or sawasdee kha (if you are female).

 Unlike when saying hello in Malaysia and Indonesia, the time of day does not matter when greeting people in Thai.
 Honorifics don't affect the greeting, either.
-You can use sawasdee for people both older and younger than yourself — and even for “goodbye” if you choose.
+You can use sawasdee for people both older and younger than yourself.
+Sawasdee can even for “goodbye” if you choose.

-Interestingly, Thailand’s default greeting of sawasdee — derived from a Sanskrit... word — didn’t become popular until the 1940s.
+Interestingly, Thailand’s ubiquitous, default greeting of sawasdee is derived from a Sanskrit word and didn’t become popular until the 1940s.

-You can really pour on the gratitude by offering a deep wai (head dipped forward with eyes closed) when saying kawp khun [khrap / kha].
+You can add extra-sincere gratitude by offering a deep wai (head dipped forward with eyes closed) when saying kawp khun [khrap / kha].

 Mai Pen Rai

-If one phrase sums up the best of Thailand, it’s mai pen rai.
-Remember the catchy hakuna matata song and attitude from Disney’s The Lion King?
-Mai pen rai is the Thai equivalent.
-It also loosely means “no worries” or “no problem.”
+If one phrase sums up the essence of Thailand, it’s mai pen rai.
+Remember the catchy hakuna matata song and attitude from Disney’s The Lion King movie?
+Well, mai pen rai is the Thai equivalent.
+Just as the Swahili phrase, it also loosely means “no worries” or “no problem.”